kryonitelabs/kryo-inventory-sync/README.md

 It is not recommended using the root user of the [MariaDB](https://mariadb.org/) server for kryo-player-sync.
 Please create an extra database with an extra user that is limited to that database.

 ## Functionality
-The following images illustrate the workflow when a player joins the network and when a player switches from one [Paper](https://github.com/PaperMC/Paper) server to another [Paper](https://github.com/PaperMC/Paper).
+The following images illustrate the workflow when a player joins the network and when a player switches from one [Paper](https://github.com/PaperMC/Paper) server to another.
 ![Initial-Join](docs/initial-join.svg)
 ![Server-Switch](docs/server-switch.svg)